-Location Statistics Facility Highlights Year joined GRRL 1974 Sufficient staff work area Yes Year opened 1941 Private office for LSC No Year built or last updated 1992 Staff break room Shared Collection size 16,156 Study Room/s No 2018 circulation 50,724 Separate meeting or program space/s 1 Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1974 Sufficient staff work area Yes Year opened 1941 Private office for LSC No Year built or last updated 1992 Staff break room Shared Collection size 18,172 Study Room/s No 2021 circulation 54,181 Separate meeting or program space/s 1 Total floor space (Sq.
 Ft.)
-5,000 Program space shared or library-only Shared 2018 open hours 35 Sufficient for collection & technology Yes Public Internet stations 4 Significant building operational issues No Public catalog stations 2 Significant MCIT or accessibility issues No Express check station/s installed 2019 City owned or leased Owned
+5,000 Program space shared or library-only Shared 2022 open hours 36 Sufficient for collection & technology Yes Public Internet stations 4 Significant building operational issues No Public catalog stations 1 Significant MCIT or accessibility issues No Express check station/s installed 2019 City owned or leased Owned

-The Foley Library is located in a multi-use facility that includes the city Hall and Police Station.
-The space is adequate for the collection, computers and public seating, although there is not sufficient room for a dedicated Young Adult area, and the children's area is cramped.
+The Foley Library is located in a multi-use facility that includes the city hall and police station.
+The space is adequate for the collection, computers and public seating, although there is not sufficient room for a dedicated young adult area, and the children's area is cramped.
+The children's area will expand once the coat closet is removed in 2022.
 There is no separate parking lot for the library; however, on-street parking is generally sufficient for patron needs except during large programs.